-2. Programmatic information:
+1. Programmatic:

 - The Hazardous Materials Facility is planned for a remote area of campus to provide a central location for the management, storage, and eventual disposal of hazardous materials that are products of the academic programs.
-These materials include; waste radioisotopes, radioisotopes held for decay, regulated medical waste, hazardous chemicals, potentially explosive materials, and gas cylinders. - Currently, these materials are processed at the four separate sites on campus described above.
-Relocating the storage and processing to an appropriately sited and sized facility is critical for campus.
-Further, because of the ill-suited environment of the current storage areas, some materials are moved or handled numerous times due to space constraints and material flow and this practice is not recommended. - Hazardous materials handling at the university involves four main waste streams (radioactive, chemical, universal, and regulated medical waste) and equipment calibration.
+These materials include: waste radioisotopes, radioisotopes held for decay, regulated medical waste, hazardous chemicals, potentially explosive materials, and gas cylinders. - Relocating the storage and processing to an appropriately sited and sized facility is critical for campus.
+Currently, these materials are processed at four separate sites on campus.
+Further, because of the ill-suited environment of the current storage areas, some materials are moved or handled numerous times due to space constraints and material flow, and this practice is not recommended. - Hazardous materials handling at the University involves four main waste streams (radioactive, chemical, universal, and regulated medical waste) and equipment calibration.
 The current handling of each type is briefly described below.

-Radio Active Waste: University staff pickup radioactive waste from 70 laboratories across campus and the school of veterinary medicine and transport the materials to a room located on the first floor of Litton Reaves.
+Radioactive Waste: University staff pickup radioactive waste from 70 laboratories across campus, and the school of veterinary medicine and transport the materials to a room located on the first floor of Litton Reaves Hall.
 The waste is then sorted, segregated, repackaged for disposal and transported again for storage at an accumulation area located near the airport.
 Radioactive waste is then held for decay in 55-gallon drums for up to three years or shipped off-site for disposal.
-Holding waste for decay allows the university to keep the waste until it is no longer considered radioactive and therefore can be sent for incineration, which limits university liability.
+Holding waste for decay allows the University to keep the waste until it is no longer considered radioactive and therefore can be sent for incineration, which limits University liability.